+1Steepness is estimated in the “less-information” scenario using a beta prior (mean = 0.65, sd = 0.147).

+2Marginal log-standard deviation of recruitment is 0.6 in the “less-information” scenario.

 Fig. 1.
 Examples of fifty years of autocorrelated recruitment deviations for three levels of : (i) -0.25 (dashed line), (ii) 0.00 (solid line), and 0.75 (dotted line), where each example used the same set of process error deviations (δt).

 Fig. 2.
 Estimates of recruitment autocorrelation () from two estimation methods: (i) estimated as a fixed effect within Stock Synthesis simultaneously with other parameter estimation (“Internal”; top row) and (ii) calculated as the sample autocorrelation of recruitment deviations estimated in Stock Synthesis when is fixed at zero (“External”; bottom row), for six (true) levels of recruitment autocorrelation (columns).
 The dashed red line illustrates the true level of autocorrelation, while the black shaded area is a histogram representing the simulation distribution for each scenario and estimation method.
+The number in the top left of each plot indicates the number of converged runs (out of 100).

 Fig. 3.
 Estimates of recruitment autocorrelation () from the “External” estimation method, where it is calculated as the sample autocorrelation of recruitment deviations estimated in Stock Synthesis, for six (true) levels of recruitment autocorrelation (columns) and three different starting years for fishery length- and age-composition samples.
 The dashed red line illustrates the true level of autocorrelation, while the black shaded area is a histogram representing the simulation distribution for each scenario and estimation method.
 The number in the top left of each plot indicates the number of converged runs (out of 100).